StanislavPushkashu/CodeForces-Solved-Problems/Code_Forces_1A/README.md

                                               Theatre Square
 - time limit per test1 second
 - memory limit per test256 megabytes
-- inputstandard input
+- input: standard input
-- outputstandard output
+- output: standard output

 Theatre Square in the capital city of Berland has a rectangular shape with the size n × m